 stopregexes_eng.txt.
 For example, the entries

-indicate that the common indicators for first-name-unknown and last-name-unknown followed by nothing are to be removed.
+indicate that the common indicators for first-name-unknown at the start of a name and last-name-unknown at the end of a name, are to be removed.

 You can also specify which field the regex is to be applied to when processing a fielded name.
 Simply add Tab